 Which one to choose from all of them?
 Smaller wheels will give you more acceleration because they are lighter, and will also give you more rigidity.
 In other words, you need less effort to make a full turn.
 This is especially noticeable when the terrain rises.

-Larger wheels, such as those of 29”, will be more stable, something that is much appreciated on irregular terrain.
-To this, we must add that larger wheels will facilitate a greater use of inertia and offer you greater traction.
+Larger wheels, such as those of 29″, will be more stable, something that is much appreciated on irregular terrain.
+To this, we must add that larger wheels will facilitate greater use of inertia and offer you more excellent traction.
 That is, they allow you to travel more meters on each pedal stroke.

-There are great professionals that can help you make the best purchase according to the type of bike you are looking for, the budget you have set and the bike size you need.
-You should read this information once again if you think you have a doubt.
-Because you are going to buy a costly just like a pressure cooker, oven or garbage disposal.
+Some great professionals can help you make the best purchase according to the type of bike you are looking for, the budget you have set and the bike size you need.
+You should read this information once again if you think you doubt it because you are going to buy a costly just like a pressure cooker, oven or garbage disposal.

 Do not hesitate to consult everything you consider appropriate, because buying a bicycle is an investment that you will enjoy for a long time.